dCache/dcache/docs/TheBook/cookbook-transport-security.md

 CAA records indicate which CA (certificate authority) is allowed to sign certificates for a specific host name or domain.
 Here is an example:

-{{{
     webdav	IN	CAA     0 issue "Digicert.com"
     webdav	IN	CAA     0 iodef "mailto:helpdesk@example.org"
-}}}

-CAA records indicate that for the host webdav(.example.org), only Digicert is allowed to sign certificates.
+These CAA records indicate that for the host webdav(.example.org), only Digicert is allowed to sign certificates.
 If an outsider asks another CA to sign a certificate for the same host, the other CA should check whether there is a CAA record, and refuse to sign the certificate when the CAA record does not authorize them.

 In general CAA records are a good idea, however, Grid certificate authorities don't follow this standard (yet).
 So, CAA records will only stop commercial CAs, and not Grid CAs, from signing rogue certificates.